Size does matter.

 How Big Do Ball Pythons Get?

 The average length of an adult ball python is around three feet.
 Female ball pythons tend to be larger than males, measuring from three to five feet, while males are two to three feet.
+They are much smaller than other python species, like the Blood Python.

 Ball pythons can live a long time – up to 30 years.
 It’s crucial you are fully committed to looking after them for the long haul, in the best way possible to keep them healthy and happy.